semrekkers/eolian/README.md

 ## TODO

 - Documentation!
+- Live-remapping of MIDI controller inputs to controls in a patch (what does the Lua interface look like?)
 - Improved filters (Butterworth or Chebyshev)
 - Different classifications of inputs (when they get updated)
 - Band-pass filter